AnimalLogic/maya-usd/README.md

 + docker setup
 + jenkins setup

 We layer our rez build system on top of the opensource CMake infrastructure...
-A lot of our CMake/build infrastructure is just translating between data that rez exposes, and information that the open source build needs.
+A lot of our CMake/build infrastructure is just translating between cmake variables/options that rez exposes, and cmake variables/option that the open source build needs.

-There are a few specific things, such as:
+There are a few specific things in the CMake, such as:
-+ We don't rely on cmake "FindPackage" macros for Boost, USD etc as rez provides us with the same information
++ We don't rely on cmake "FindPackage" macros for Boost, USD et al as rez provides us with the same information
 + To avoid having a dependency on AL_USDMaya when working with USD files, some of the schema metadata defined here is filtered out of the relevant pluginInfo.json file, and is expected to be part of the AL_USDCommonSchemas.
 AL_USDCommonSchemas is included by our tests, but not when running a standard environment, so please be aware of this when attempting to use functionality which relies on ths metadata (There is an argument for adding this dependency)
++ Rez has it's own install code/logic which we use

 # Important branches
 + master - AL standard release branch
 + develop - AL integration branch (merge to develop when ready)
 + dev - should keep parity with Autodesk https://github.com/autodesk/maya-usd dev branch

 ## What does this repo build and release?